The Prague Card (Prague Tourist Card)

 How I used my Prague Card:

-I did not buy the optional 3 day pass so the cost was 740kc (2008 price would be the equivalent of 1150kc this year and as a rough guide add 50kc to all of the entry prices below).
+This test was a long time ago but the rules are still the same i.e. lots of places and a little time in each.
+I did not buy the optional 3 day public transport pass.
 I was only interested in the “free-entry” tourist attraction options and that is primarily why I bought this Prague card.
-I decided on a fairly standard tourist route (Petrin, Prague Castle, Mala Strana, Charles Bridge, Old Town, New Town).
-I started at Petrin Tower (50kc) and mirror maze (50kc).
-I walked over to Strahov Monastery and then over to the castle where the card is valid for route A (350kc).
-I went in St Vitus, Old Royal Palace, St Georges Basilica and Golden Lane.
+I decided on a fairly standard tourist route i.e. a fair selection of Prague’s Top Attractions (Petrin, Prague Castle, Mala Strana, Charles Bridge, Old Town, New Town).
+I started at Petrin Tower (100kc) and mirror maze (50kc).
+I walked over to Strahov Monastery and then over to the castle where the card is valid for route B (250kc).
+I went in St Vitus Cathedral, Old Royal Palace, St Georges Basilica and Golden Lane.
 I walked back to the front of the castle and over to Sternberg Palace (150kc).
-I walked down the hill into Mala Strana and to the St Nicholas Church (50kc) then over to the Charles Bridge towers (50kc each).
-The Matilda Prague card had now paid for itself.
-I walked to the Old Town Square town hall (50kc) then over to the Stone Bell house (90kc).
-After lunch I went in the Fine Arts Museum (50kc) and then went up to the National Museum in Wenceslas Square (100kc but, does not include special exhibitions).
+I walked down the hill into Mala Strana and to the St Nicholas Church (100kc) then over to the Charles Bridge towers (95kc each).
+The Prague Card had now paid for itself.
+I walked to the Old Town Square town hall (250kc) then over to the Stone Bell house (90kc).
+After lunch I went in the Fine Arts Museum (50kc) and then went up to the National Museum in Wenceslas Square (150kc but, does not include special exhibitions).
 I only used it for one day and it had paid for itself within 6 hours.
 I imagine if you sat down and made a plan, that you could see a lot for free in a long weekend.
 I see no reason to buy the travel pass if you plan your route well.
-Even if you went to Troja Chateau you could do the return journey on the 112 bus (Holesovice).